 Participants:

-Dr. Alina Krauss (AK): (smiles thoughtfully) Because real transformation doesn’t need to shout.
+AK: (smiles thoughtfully) Because real transformation doesn’t need to shout.
 Our philosophy is to let the work speak.
 We redesign systems—from heating plants to micro-manufacturing lines—to be more energy-efficient and circular.
 The results, not the rhetoric, are what matter.
+Also, we collaborate with industries that prefer confidentiality.
+Many clients don’t want the world knowing how inefficient they once were.

 FM: Many companies claim sustainability.
 What differentiates Hochre’s approach?